Update March ‘21 Coffee Table WIP : Complete!

 Well it’s finally finished, only a few photos apart from the completed piece sorry!
 Decisions on round over radiuses ended with large on ends, smaller on sides and tiny round the inside.

 The biggest problem was the glue up, I’d bought some 30min epoxy that I used on the test piece, however 5 teeth took five mins to glue all the faces.
 The main piece had 60 teeth and I was very worried about open time!
 The piece had to go together in one shot or it was game over.
 I found some 60min epoxy online and also roped in the wife to help.
-45mins in and the epoxy was like toffee, 60mins my buttocks.
+45mins in and the epoxy was like toffee, 60mins my arse.
 The initial careful application went out the window and we were slapping it on like, well slap on a certain type of night worker.
 Cleanup and sanding just go more time consuming but it was together and clamped up.

 The clamp up was practiced many times which revealed I needed to make clamping blocks that went between the teeth to try and pull in a few bits that had cupped in the months they had sat in the shed, additionally I found I needed more clamps (what a shame!).